Ja'Marr Chase Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- This week Chase will face the NFL's 21st-ranked pass defense (257.2 yards allowed per game).
+- The Chiefs have the NFL's 21st-ranked pass defense this season, surrendering 257.2 yards per game through the air.

-- The Chiefs have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.
+- At 1.5 passing TDs allowed per game, the Chiefs defense is ranked 16th in the NFL.

 Recent Performances